JustA3DObject/Notes-app/README.md

 >node app.js add --title="enter title here" --body="enter body here"
 - To remove a note enter the repository and run the following command:
 >node app.js remove --title="title of note you want to remove"
-- To list all the nods enter the repository and run the following command:
+- To list all the notes enter the repository and run the following command:
 >node app.js list
 - To read a particular note enter the repository and run the following command:
 >node app.js read --title="title of note you want to read"